Send more info about NEPAL to my inbox

 Experience the beauty, spirit and culture of Nepal by connecting with the local Langtang community while your visit directly supports the local economy to make a very real difference.

 This tour is designed for the adventurous at heart – those seeking a soulful and spiritual physical challenge.
+Not sure if it's right for you?
+Have more questions?
+No problem - schedule a free, no-obligation call back here.

 No matter what your previous experience with Yoga, our optional daily Yoga classes will be skillfully adapted to your individual needs.
 From the complete beginner to the experienced Yogi, practices will be relevant and appropriate.